samrudhshenoy/Newtons-Playground/README - Newton's Playground.txt

 Credits:

-- Samrudh Shenoy: Calculation of angles and forces, readme file
+- Samrudh Shenoy: Calculation of angles and forces, theme css file, readme file
 - Samarth Shah: User interface, writing of most model classes, UML diagram
 - Mrs. Shreve: Help with angles and forces, because we did not have much direction (pun intended) to start with
 - Websites we used: